 Number of Garage Doors

-Most of the time you'll need to bring in a company that specializes in installing overhead garage doors, as a majority of contractors don't want the headache and dangers that come with the tension springs.
+Most of the time you'll need to bring in a company that specializes in installing overhead garage doors, as a majority of contractors don't want a headache and dangers that come with the tension springs.
 This means you'll be paying extra labor costs in addition to the actual purchase of the doors.
 Garage doors themselves come with options such as windows, insulation, paint color, etc. Obviously the fancier the garage doors, the more you should expect to pay.
 The low side of a garage door is around $500 whereas an insulated or wood door with windows can cost upwards of $900 – that's without factoring in about 6 hours of labor — and you'll have to double this number with a 2-car garage.

 Some folks don't like the weak link to theft that a garage window provides and opt for skylights instead.
 If you choose skylights, expect to add about $125 in time and materials for each cutout.

 Type of Siding and Roof